Package Leaflet: Information for the User

 Contact your doctor or pharmacist if you have used more Fucibet Lipid than described in this leaflet or more than your doctor has prescribed, or if you feel unwell.

-If you forget to apply the cream, apply it as soon as possible and continue applying Fucibet Lipid according to the usual schedule.
+If you forget to apply the cream, you should apply it as soon as you remember and continue applying Fucibet Lipid as usual.

 Allergic reactions